Gnocchi with Asparagus in Lemon Cream Sauce

 finished dish on a plate without beetroot powder

-Looking for more quick and easy dinner recipes?
+Looking for more quick and easy pasta recipes?
 Try these other favorites:

 • Creamy Mushroom Pasta – This pasta recipe combines the earthy, umami-rich flavors of fresh mushrooms with a luscious, velvety sauce, all draped over perfectly cooked pasta.
 This comforting and flavorful pasta dish is a favorite for pasta enthusiasts and mushroom lovers.